RobustCalibration: Robust Calibration of Computer Models in R: Methods and examples

 where $w_i=1$ is used in the default scenario.
-Note that maximizing the profile likelihood of a no-discrepancy model is equivalent to minimize $w_i \left(y^F(\mathbf x_i)- f^M(\mathbf x_i, \bm \theta)\right)^2$, the weighted squared error loss on observed inputs.
-We numerical find $\bm \theta$ by the low-storage quasi-Newton optimization method \citep{nocedal1980updating,liu1989limited} implemented in \code{lbfgs} function in the \CRANpkg{nloptr} package (\cite{nloptr2014}) for optimization.
+Maximizing the profile likelihood of a no-discrepancy model is equivalent to minimizing the weighted squared error $\sum^n_{i=1} w_i \left(y^F(\mathbf x_i)- f^M(\mathbf x_i, \bm \theta)\right)^2$.
+We numerically find $\bm \theta$ by the low-storage quasi-Newton optimization method \citep{liu1989limited} implemented in \code{lbfgs} function in the \CRANpkg{nloptr} package (\cite{nloptr2014}) for optimization.